drewmarin/AWSSCD02/infrastructure.md

 - SSL supported by default
 - can use dns providers to add alternative domain names to cloud front cnames
 - both ssl connections viewer -> cloud front and cf -> origin need to have valid public certs
+- best practice to request a public cert or import one to use a different domain name in front

 ### Zones